You have no items in your cart.

 Please use this form to sign up.

 The new building will produce much of its own energy through the smart use of materials and combination of passive design features to enhance insulation and thermal mass properties.
-It will also cater for the community at large including senior citizens, support groups and feeding schemes as well as providing locals with job creation and knowledge transfer.
+It will also caters for the community at large including senior citizens and support groups.

 The course will be symbiotic in providing valuable work force for the project while teaching many essential natural building techniques.